This page is from APP, the official source of professional practice for policing.

 Any such decision should include a full assessment of the risk of harm from the offender and from others (for example risk of vigilantism), and the risk of attacks on the offender or their family, or someone with a similar name or appearance as the offender.
-Staff should contact the force press office and refer to APP on media relations.
+Staff should contact the force press office and refer to APP on Engagement and communication – Media relations.

 Only the minimum details about the offences committed should be included in any public appeal or press statement.
 Unless a 24-hour information-gathering facility is available, the Crimestoppers number (0800 555 111) should be given in a public appeal for information.

 For further information, see APP on Travelling abroad.

 The NCA CEOP Command’s UK Tracker Team assists UK police forces in locating the highest-risk non-compliant RSOs who have convictions against children.
 Where an offender meets referral criteria, the managing police force should give the details to the UK Tracker Team at the earliest opportunity.

 The statutory responsibility for the child sexual offender remains with the managing police force.
 The CEOP case officer and the force MOSOVO officer agree the actions to be taken and the UK Tracker Team then assists with enquiries in the UK and abroad to locate the offender.

 If the UK Tracker Team has capacity and can add value, it can provide assistance to MAPP Panel (MAPPP) cases where the offender is high risk or MAPPA level 3, where there is a network of offenders, or where there is likely to be significant public interest.